bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/atomics.md

 ### Wait and notify

-The `wait()` and `notify()` methods are modeled on Linux futexes (“fast user-space mutex”) and provide ways for waiting until a certain condition becomes true and are typically used as blocking constructs.
+The `wait()` and `notify()` methods are modeled on Linux futexes ("fast user-space mutex”) and provide ways for waiting until a certain condition becomes true and are typically used as blocking constructs.

 Static methods
 --------------